 This is chicken pox occurring in vaccinated children.
-It is more common in children who received their dose of varicella vaccine early (before age 15 months), and in those who were exposed to chicken pox several years after vaccination.
+It is more common in children who have received only a single dose of the varicella vaccine, and in those who were exposed to chicken pox several years after the last dose of vaccine.
 Other reasons for breakthrough varicella could be poor quality vaccine, improper storage or administration, or immune deficiency of the child.

 For children too young to take the vaccine, the recommended prophylaxis is varicella zoster immune globulin (VZIG).
 This injection provides immediate protection against chicken pox, but the protection lasts only a few weeks.
 Another option is the drug acyclovir.